jara001/thesis-guidelines/README.md

 ## Figures

 1. Figure captions are sentences.
 So they end with a period.
 2. The command `\caption` can also handle an optional argument.
 That is used in the list of figures.
-Use it when the captions itself is too long, contains references, etc.
+Use it when the captions itself is too long, contains references, etc. This short caption should not end with a period.

 ## References